-Bottomline: And that’s TLK 1 ½.
-Despite the various inconsistencies with the original movie, not-that-entertaining every-once-in-a-while commentary and the stupid fart jokes, it actually stands as one of the more competent Disney seque—mid—pre—Somethingquel in the bunch, especially where the art is concerned.
+Bottom Line: And that’s The Lion King 1 ½.
+Despite the various inconsistencies with the original movie, not-that-entertaining every-once-in-a-while commentary and the stupid fart jokes, it actually stands as one of the more competent Disney seque—mid—pre—Somethingquel in the bunch, especially where the art and animation are concerned.

 The music’s alright.
-There’s only two real original songs here; one’s not that good and gets interrupted and the other’s just an earworm.
+There are only two real original songs here – one’s not that good and gets interrupted, and the other’s just an earworm.

-I’d gladly recommend at least one watch if you’re a fan of TLK, but if you can’t stand Timon and Pumbaa (or fart jokes), you can skip it.
+I’d gladly recommend at least one watch if you’re a fan of The Lion King, but if you can’t stand Timon and Pumbaa (or fart jokes), you can skip it.
 You’re really not gaining any massive insight into the original movie.

 Recommended Audience: There’s gross out humor, mostly fart jokes, but some boogers, the average bug eating, etc. Other than that, nothing.
 Also, I can’t really call fart jokes and boogers ‘mature content’ so E for everyone.

 If you enjoy my work and would like to help support my blog, please consider donating at my Ko-Fi page.
 Thank you! ♥

 One thought on “Dissecting the Disquels: The Lion King 1 1/2”